Review information about the newly implemented Pay-for-Performance Program.

 The following services are not covered as a preventive service:

 Preventive health counseling to promote health and prevent illness or injury is a covered service.
-These services should be billed with the appropriate E/M code for preventive medicine, individual counseling, and group counseling.
+Bill for these services with the appropriate E/M code for preventive medicine, individual counseling, and group counseling.

 Eligible providers include: enrolled physicians, physician clinics, community clinics, outpatient hospitals, public health clinics, family planning agencies, certified nurse practitioners, physician assistants, clinical nurse specialists, certified nurse midwives, community mental health centers, and physician extenders.